dreampulse/modelizer/README.md

 });
 ```

-This is quite powerfull but this becomes really handy if you construct the result depending on some state.
+This is quite powerful but this becomes really handy if you construct the result depending on some state.
 Let's assume that you have variable called 'session.currentUser' set somewhere else.
 Then your filter could look like this, and allow a user only to access his 'Employee'-object:
 ```javascript

 var session;